EmilStenstrom/django-components/README.md

 This is inspired by [django-cotton](https://github.com/wrabit/django-cotton#template-expressions-in-attributes).

+> Note: Never use this feature to mix business logic and template logic.
+Business logic should still be in the template!

 #### Passing data as string vs original values

 Sometimes you may want to use the template tags to transform